They continue to serve both client and employer, but through integrity rather than obligation.

-That’s where the quiet contrast appears.
+This is where a subtle contrast appears.
 A Private Banker operates within an institution, aligning personal ethics with corporate frameworks.
-An Independent Wealth Manager is the institution, accountable only to their own compass.
-Different structures, same principle: service, trust, and clarity.

-Viewed across a lifetime, the balance often settles around 25 per cent for the employer, 35 per cent for the client, and 40 per cent for yourself.
-It isn’t about loyalty in fractions; it’s about understanding where your motivation lives — and letting that awareness guide how you work.
+Viewed across a lifetime, the balance often settles around 25 per cent for the employer, 35 per cent for the client and 40 per cent for yourself.
+It is not about dividing loyalty, but about understanding where motivation resides.

 Even at school, learning was never about the teacher.
 It was about the person you were becoming.